 FL Studio plugins for EDM

 The list here consist of FL Studio plugins ONLY.
-However, if you want to find out my top 5 third-party plugins, please check out the 5 Best VST’s for Making Hardstyle, Rawstyle or Hardcore lesson.
+However, if you want to find out my top 5 third-party plugins, check out the 5 Best VST’s for Making Hardstyle, Rawstyle or Hardcore post.

 All right.
 Let’s start with number 5 in this list and count down to number 1.